MuhammadHamza123c/diabetes-risk-predictor/README.md

 - **Smoking History** (No Info / current / ever / former / never / not current)

 ---

+## Model Evaluation

+The model was evaluated on a test dataset with the following metrics:

+**Test Dataset:**

+- Accuracy: 97.07%
+- Precision: 0.97 (class 0), 0.90 (class 1)
+- Recall: 1.00 (class 0), 0.52 (class 1)
+- F1-Score: 0.98 (class 0), 0.66 (class 1)

+**Train Dataset 2:**

+- Accuracy: 97.69%
+- Precision: 0.98 (class 0), 0.98 (class 1)
+- Recall: 1.00 (class 0), 0.57 (class 1)
+- F1-Score: 0.99 (class 0), 0.72 (class 1)

+---

+## Purpose / Use

+- Evaluate diabetes risk for patients based on health metrics.
+- Demonstrate the workflow of building, training, and deploying an ML model in Python.
+- Generate professional reports for presentations, analysis, or documentation.

 ## Repository Contents